JMPerez/til/README.md

 ## 2018-10-22

 - I'm cleaning up my laptop.
 I didn't want to delete some videos about web performance experiments and explorations so I decided to upload them [to Youtube](https://www.youtube.com/channel/UCWOAK2KnodBRd8LYnUNW35g).
 A few short videos related with some posts I have written.
 Someone might find them interesting.
+Also, it's surprising the amount of stuff I can accumulate on a computer I have used for 3 years.

 ## 2018-10-21